avalon-lake-tech/mrbeast-sops-topologies-docs/ubuntu_file_server_setup.md

 ```
 Be sure to use the same absolute path as found earlier with `pwd`.
 The username may be different!

+Samba does not use the system password, so we must create a samba user and password with the following command.

+    `sudo smbpasswd -a username`

+Next enable the new samba account.

+    sudo smbpasswd -e username

 ## Firewall
 Update  the firewall to allow connections on the samba ports: